-Memory foam mattresses are made of dense foam with heavy viscosity.
-These models incorporate a solid foam support system rather than a failure-prone set of internal coils.
+Memory foam mattresses are made of high-density foam with heavy viscosity.
+These models incorporate a solid foam support system rather than a set of internal coils.

-Memory foam conforms to your body contours, creating the appropriate highs and lows for ideal comfort and support.
-For many people, the urge to assume to new sleep positions throughout the night greatly reduces (or disappears altogether) with memory foam.
+Memory foam conforms to your body, contouring to your shape and creating the appropriate highs and lows for personalized comfort and support.
+For many people, the urge to toss, turn, and assume various sleep positions throughout the night greatly reduces (or disappears altogether) with memory foam.
 Motion transfer is minimized with this type of material, too, so if you share your sleeping space with a partner (or even a pet), you may appreciate fewer disturbances throughout the night.

 A recent development in mattress technology is the adjustable air/memory gel hybrid.
 With this type of mattress, you dial in your desired level of support, and air bladders inside the mattress inflate or deflate to match your command.
 (Note: the pumps that control each air bladder can be noisy, so middle-of-the-night adjustments are not advisable!)

 Many people find contentment with the next largest size, the queen.
 Two adults can sleep comfortably on a queen-size bed without making incidental contact.
 If you prefer a few inches of separation between you and your partner, this could be the size for you.
-Transfer of motion is also less of an issue with this size than it is with a full.
+Motion isolation is also better with this size than it is with a full.

 Notably, a king-size bed’s sheets, blankets, and pillowcases are larger and tend to cost more.
 If you’re considering a king-size mattress, be aware of this additional investment.
 Before buying, it’s also wise to make sure your room’s dimensions will accommodate this larger bed.